EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 This showed me that the string occurred on line 1497 of postmaster.c.
 I created a Postgres instance and verified that the line number was the same.
 At that point, it was a simple matter of making a bash script to grab all releases since 7.3 and build up a comprehensive list of when that line changed from version to version.

-Once that was done, I rolled the whole thing up into a new Perl script called "detect_postgres_version.pl".
-Here's the script, broken into pieces for explanation.
+Once that was done, I rolled the whole thing up into a new Perl script called “detect_postgres_version.pl”.
+Here’s the script, broken into pieces for explanation.
 A link to the entire script is at the bottom of the post.

 First, we do some standard Perl script things and read in the __DATA__ section at the bottom of the script, which lists at which version the message has changed: